 Fault trees don’t need to trace failures for external systems.
 The CDN goes down?
 Maybe that’s due to ISP problems or a problem at the hosting provider.
 There is no need to trace that back further and try to break that down into component failures.

 Fault trees for software may not require failure rates.
-Fault trees in high-risk industries are largely based in the physical realm – the parts purchased and installed have spec sheets with MTBF values because they’ve been tested under a variety of conditions by the manufacturer in order to model failure rates.
+Fault trees in high-risk industries are largely based in the physical realm – the parts purchased and installed have spec sheets with MTBF or MTTF values because they’ve been tested under a variety of conditions by the manufacturer in order to model failure rates.
 Software, however, may be under active use until the first failure occurs, so there is no model available.
 In this case, identifying and charting potential causes of failures is more important than determining the probability of a given failure.

 Treating fault trees as an exercise to map dependencies will help identify single points of failure, common dependencies and co-dependencies not initially recognized, in part because software is so easy to change.
 It’s trivial to introduce additional dependencies by trying to pull more information into applications.